Employment Opportunities

 Regular Opportunities

-Each year, MALT hosts AmeriCorps members from the ECOAmeriCorps program and the VHCB AmeriCorps program.
+Each year, MALT hosts AmeriCorps members from the VHCB AmeriCorps program.
 We hire seasonal Nature Camp Educators and seasonal Trail Crew Members.
 Check back regularly for updates on how to join the MALT team!

 Email info@maltvt.org with more information on current job opportunities.